 - A new free smart domain name system (DNS) helps to run streaming media smoothly on a VPN (Ex: unblock Netflix).

 - Available as a desktop tool as well as Android and iOS apps.

 - Three simultaneous connections, peer-to-peer (P2P) permitted (learn how to torrent safely).

-How to be sure your VPN is no logs
+How to be sure your VPN provider does not keep logs?

 Read VPNs privacy policies and terms of service

 Although “no logs” mentioned in the VPN web site or advertisements, it is worth to read printed terms of services to make sure the same replicate in there.